Ernst Stavro Blofeld: Rebooted continuity

 Blofeld, again portrayed by Waltz, appears in the 2021 Bond film No Time to Die.
-He has been held in solitary confinement at Belmarsh prison for five years since his capture, but has been covertly running Spectre whilst feigning insanity.
+He has been held in solitary confinement at Belmarsh prison for five years since his capture, but has been covertly running Spectre while feigning insanity.
 Blofeld has operatives steal the "Heracles" bioweapon and lure Bond to a meeting of high-ranking Spectre agents in the hopes of infecting and killing him.

-However, Blofeld's plan is sabotaged by Lyutsifer Safin (Rami Malek), whose entire family was murdered by Mr. White on orders from Blofeld.
-Safin has the bioweapon altered by rogue MI6 scientist Valdo Obruchev (David Dencik) so that it wipes out all the Spectre agents instead of Bond.
+However, Blofeld's plan is sabotaged by bioterrorist Lyutsifer Safin (Rami Malek), whose entire family was murdered by Mr. White on orders from Blofeld.
+Safin has the bioweapon altered by corrupt MI6 scientist Valdo Obruchev (David Dencik) so that it wipes out all the Spectre agents instead of Bond.
 Safin then coerces Swann to infect Blofeld with a strain of Heracles targeting his DNA.
 While attending Bond's interrogation of Blofeld, Swann unknowingly passes the bioweapon onto him before abandoning Safin's plan.
 Blofeld reveals he manipulated Bond into believing Swann had betrayed him five years earlier, resulting in Bond ending their relationship.
-Bond loses his temper and starts to choke Blofeld.
-The contact causes Blofeld to succumb to infection within seconds, and he dies shortly afterwards.
+Enraged, Bond chokes Blofeld, unwittingly infecting him and killing him within seconds.

 This incarnation wears a jacket without lapels and has a full head of hair, reminiscent of the Donald Pleasence, Charles Gray, and Telly Savalas versions of the character, respectively.
 His disfigurement later on the film echoes the scar and blind eye of Pleasence's version.
-He is also briefly shown with a white Persian cat, strikingly similar to the one from the Connery era films.
+He is also briefly shown with a white Persian cat, similar to the one from the Sean Connery era films.